grafana/grafana-app-sdk/docs/custom-kinds/writing-kinds.md

 ### `definitions`

-The `definitions` directory holds a JSON (or YAML, depending on CLI flags) Custom Resource Definition (CRD) file for each of your kinds.
+The `definitions` directory holds a JSON (or YAML, depending on your configuration) Custom Resource Definition (CRD) file for each of your kinds.
 These files can be applied to a kubernetes API server to generate CRDs for your kinds, which you can then use the other generated code to interface with.
 For more about CRDs see [Kubernetes Concepts](../kubernetes.md).
 This directory also holds a generated JSON (or YAML) **manifest** for your app.
 This is a file which will be used in the future to register your app with the grafana API server, without needing to work with CRD's and RBAC.

 ### Toggling TypeScript/Go Codegen